centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 [https://docs.centra.com/soap/index.php?op=events_Get](https://docs.centra.com/soap/index.php?op=events_Get)

-[notice-box=alert] Warning: Never use the integration you build towards a production Centra environment before it is thoroughly tested and verified to be working as intended! [/notice-box]
+[notice-box=alert] Never use the integration you build towards a production Centra environment before it is thoroughly tested and verified to be working as intended! [/notice-box]

 ### Information you need